-Note: If you do decide to get into the water, be forewarned the waves break right on shore and there is a steep drop off approximately 20 yards offshore.
+Note: If you do decide to get into the water, be forewarned the waves break right on the shore and there is a steep drop-off approximately 20 yards offshore.
 I personally witnessed a lot of people struggling to get in and out of the water.

 Other Types of Water Activities

 They also offer a whole slew of water-based activities such as snorkeling, scuba/snuba, surfing lessons, sunset/whale watching cruises (in season), parasailing, and fishing charters if any of those strike your fancy.
 Obviously, it would depend on your physical well-being to see if any of those would be a good fit for you.
 You can inquire about any of these either at the concierge desk in the main lobby or at the activities shack (at the base of Black rock).

 Guests of the Sheraton Maui Resort & Spa also have access to a complimentary resort shuttle.
 It travels on a regular schedule (usually every 15-20 minutes) between the adjacent sister properties (Westin Maui Resort and Spa and the Westin Ka’anapali Ocean Resort Villas) and three shopping locations in Lahaina: the Lahaina Cannery Mall, Lahaina Gateway Shopping Center, and Hilo Hattie’s.
 Just make sure you show your room key prior to boarding the shuttle.
 You can pick up a shuttle schedule at the concierge desk in the main lobby.

 Each shuttle is wheelchair accessible via a lift however, you must let them know ahead of time when you are planning to use the shuttle because they have to make room for you if the shuttle happens to be crowded.
 I would call down to the front desk and give them a 10-15 minute warning prior to your desired time.